efranelas/wordpress-docker/README.md

 WordPress application running inside a docker container.

+If you prefer nginx over apache, you may want to clone [this repo](https://github.com/efranelas/wordpress-nginx-docker) instead.

 # Instructions

 1. After cloning this repository, create your `.env` file following the example stated in file `.env.example`.